eberban/eberban/books/refgram/src/logic/default.md

 # Default arguments

 Some predicates are often used with the same arguments.
-While it can be possible to define new predicates that wraps them and provide this argument, thus would lead to multiple words for the same concepts, and might not be practical for predicates made with some grammar rules such as numbers.
+While it can be possible to define new predicates that wrap them and provide this argument, this would lead to multiple words for the same concepts, and might not be practical for predicates made with some grammar rules such as numbers.
 Also, those common arguments might be specific to some text or speech.